KIPP schools share a core set of operating principles known as the Five Pillars:

 KIPP schools relentlessly focus on high student performance on standardized tests and other objective measures.
-Just as there are no shortcuts, there are no excuses.
 Students are expected to achieve a level of academic performance that will enable them to succeed at the nation's best high schools and colleges.

 KIPP is a partnership among parents, students, and teachers that puts learning first.
 All three parties sign a learning pledge called the "Commitment to Excellence," which ensures that each will do whatever it takes to help the student learn.